 • $140,000 to the Central Baltimore Partnership to develop a plan, with city DOT, to improve “pedestrian connectivity” around Amtrak’s Penn Station.
 The study area will be between Lanvale Street and Mt.
 Royal Avenue (north and south of the station) and from Maryland Avenue east to St. Paul Street.

-Mayor Rawlings-Blake was absent from yesterday’s meeting.
-She was represented by Finance Director Harry E. Black.
+Mayor Rawlings-Blake was absent at yesterday’s meeting.
+She was represented by Finance Director Harry Black.